-The drive to South Point is an adventure in itself.
-Alan and I approached the area from the Kona side, where the road travels across lava fields on the flanks of Mauna Loa.
+The two-and-a-half-hour drive to South Point is an adventure in itself.
+Alan and I approached the area from the Kailua-Kona side, where the road travels across lava fields on the flanks of Mauna Loa.

 Between mile markers 69 and 70, we turned right on the road to South Point.
-After passing a few houses and bed and breakfasts, civilization seemed to disappear.
+After passing a few houses and a bed and breakfast, civilization seemed to disappear.

 The wind blows constantly here, which is why the few trees that dot the grassy plain all lean in one direction.
 It’s also the reason for the wind farms that you’ll pass on your way to the end of the road.